dbca-wa/sdis/docs/source/developer_docs.rst

 will not be correct if the transition is inherited to a polymorphic child model.
 This will prevent permission strings to be used.

-Lamba functions however can accept arguments, such as model functions declared as properties.
+Lambda functions however can accept arguments, such as model functions declared as properties.
 Properties can be inherited, and overwritten in child models where necessary.
 This means that lambda functions used in transition permissions can be inherited without problems.
 An added benefit is the somewhat cleaner design